ronyhe/shula/README.md

 Hebrew speakers refer to the game.

 ## Immediate steps
-Setup formatting and linting
+- Setup formatting and linting
-Setup automatic cross platform build and release flow (probably using github actions)

 ## Next steps
 - Setup a first working game